 Optimizing your Amazon PPC campaigns is crucial for success as a platform seller.
 With these techniques, you can continuously improve your campaign performance and increase your chances of success.

 Take your Amazon PPC campaigns to the next level with Scale Insights!
-Our Amazon PPC software is fully automated and uses Scale-matic technology to ensure you have complete control over every dollar you put in your campaigns.
+Our Amazon PPC software is fully automated and uses Scale-matic technology to ensure you have complete control over every dollar you put into your campaigns.

 Try a free 30-day trial (no credit card needed), starting at $78 up to $688 monthly.
 Customized plans are available for up to 2,000 automated ASINs.